 She said governments could stimulate private investment in renewables by guaranteeing the purchase of electricity from renewable energy sources at a predetermined attractive price.
 Feed-in tariffs could also be used an effective policy instrument to stimulate investment in renewable energy generation, through offering long-term contracts to renewable energy producers.

 Denton said Africa should also invest in its young people.
 The number of Africans under 18 was expected to reach almost one billion by 2050.
 The continent had a ready-made, energetic, youthful workfoce.
 It was crucial to invest in the right skills, training, and access to technology.

 Denton said technology was the propellant that enabled wealth creation.
 Innovation was already under way: Rwanda had revolutionised its information and communications technology sector, and demonstrated that it was possible to leap-frog dirty and inefficient technologies and products.
 In some countries, climate science and information services were becoming transformative tools for African farmers.
 The Climate for Development in Africa (ClimDev-Africa) Programme would shortly be launching a $1m fellowship programme to for young climate scientists.

 Denton concluded her lecture by saying that Africa's tremendous resources, if properly coordinated, offered a unique set of chances to overcome the challenges of climate change and turn risks into development opportunities.
 She said: "We must seize the opportunity for international cooperation to produce a strong enough current that will “lift all the boats."

 The 2014 Barbara Ward Lecture was attended by policy-makers, researchers and academics, and Denton's lecture was followed by a lively question and answer session.
-You can see a round-up of the lecture and the discussion on IIED's Storify platform.
+We published a round-up of the lecture and the discussion via Storify.